 3. Steps to Reading a Scholarly Research Article

 Look at the structure of the article (many academic articles use a standard format)

-Read the abstract and conclusion first (these have the main points.)
+- First, Read the Abstract and Conclusion (these have the main points.)

 If you find anything in the Abstract or Conclusion that is important for your paper, look for it in the text.

-If you need more information, then read through those whole sections (e.g. discussion or results section.)
+If you need more information, then read through the Methods or Results sections.

 4. How to Take Notes on the Article